 Graduate student employees with full appointments are expected to work 20 hours per week for their departments and are compensated with an annual stipend and, in most cases, a tuition waiver.
-Yet they 5must still pay fees.
+These hours do not include the research hours graduate student workers are expected to complete.
+Yet despite significant work responsibilities, they must still pay fees, which increase every year.
 For graduate student-workers engaged in full-time coursework, average fees across the four SUNY University Centers currently exceed \$2,000 per academic year.
-At the University at Buffalo (UB), which has the highest fees in the SUNY system, domestic graduate students pay up to \$2,600 per academic year in fees.
+At the University at Buffalo (UB), which has the highest fees in the SUNY system, domestic graduate students pay upwards of \$2,600 per academic year in fees.
 For international graduate students at UB, fees can be as much as \$2,800 per academic year.

-Graduate students employed by SUNY as teaching and research assistants are not exempt from these fees, which can constitute up to 25% of their annual stipend for those making the contractual minimum of \$10,158 (for the 2019-20 academic year).
+Graduate students employed by SUNY as teaching and research assistants are not exempt from these fees, which can constitute up to 25% of their annual stipend for those making the contractual minimum of \$10,158 (for the 2020-21 academic year).
+During COVID-19, graduate student workers were forced to forgo their scheduled raises, keeping their contractual minimum the same.
+At the same time, the fees increased.
 While stipend amounts vary considerably between campuses and academic departments, the average graduate employee stipend across the four University Centers is about \$20,000 per academic year for TAs and GAs with full appointments.
 For those graduate employees earning the average stipend, the amount they must pay back to their university each year in fees can represent as much as 17% of their annual income.

 For graduate student employees, fees effectively constitute a pay-to-work system.
 A substantial portion of graduate student income that would normally go towards paying rent, buying groceries or making car payments, must be paid back to their employer in the form of fees.
 Moreover, these fees must be paid upfront unless you go on a payment plan.
-Yet payment plans to spread out fee payments come with additional fees.
+Yet payment plans cost an upfront \$45 to enroll and spreading out fees lead to additional fees.
 In other words, the SUNY system charges graduate student employees to work and then charges them interest if they can't pay.
 These fees cause enormous hardship, both financial as well as psychological on our members.
 Every year graduate employees take out loans, skip meals, and even sell blood plasma just to pay their fees.
 Yet there has been no help from the institution or the State.
 Last year, after announcing an annual fee hike equivalent to 1% of their income, CWA members communicated this hardship to Stony Brook Dean of Students Richard Gattaeu, he responded that grad students are always welcome to use the community food pantry to help make ends meet.